Matthewsluke/-Minimalist-Monopoly/README.md

 # -Minimalist-Monopoly
-A project repository designed to assist focus and minimise distraction
+A project repository designed to assist focus and minimise distraction.